-- Their hydrophobic characteristic enables them to interact with the lipids of the membrane of C. perfringens. - They can incorporate into the bacterial membrane and disrupt its integrity. - This increases the permeability of the cell membrane for ions and other small molecules such as ATP, leading to the decrease of the electrochemical gradient above the cell membrane and the loss of the cell's energy equivalents.

-Besides their direct effect on Clostridium Spp., a lot of phytomolecules improve gut health and help to prevent a proliferation of Clostridium ssp. and therefore necrotic enteritis.
+Their hydrophobic characteristic enables them to interact with the lipids of the membrane of C. perfringens.
+They can incorporate into the bacterial membrane and disrupt its integrity, increasing the permeability of the cell membrane for ions and other small molecules such as ATP and leading to the decrease of the electrochemical gradient above the cell membrane and the loss of the cell's energy equivalents.
+Besides their direct effect on Clostridium spp., many phytomolecules improve gut health and help prevent the proliferation of Clostridium spp.
+And, therefore, Necrotic Enteritis.